Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 If the S1 parameter is present and the command is used from an input channel other than a file stream then a warning is issued but it is otherwise ignored.

-If this command is run without the S parameter then the firmware just reports whether a job is being run from storage media, and if so whether the input stream for that media has been forked.
+If this command is run without the S parameter then the firmware just reports whether the input stream that runs stored jobs has been forked.

 See also the M596 command that selects a motion system, and the M598 command which is used to synchronise forked input streams at particular point in the file.